In This Issue:

 Consequently, CMS has created reimbursement and coding requirements for virtual check-ins (HCPCS G2012), remote evaluation of prerecorded patient information (HCPCS G2010) and interprofessional internet consultations (CPT codes 99452, 99451, 99446, 99447, 99448 and 99449).
 Provider health information management and coding teams should review the specific definitions and requirements of these new codes to ensure they are appropriately assigning them and provide education to providers on the correct use of these codes in order to ensure appropriate reimbursement and avoid any compliance issues.

 In addition to the significant changes outlined in the CY 2019 Physician Fee Schedule, CMS developed allowances for additional originating sites and geographic exemptions for the monitoring and treatment of end-stage renal disease and for psychological services.
 CMS added new codes for remote physiologic monitoring (99453, 99454 and 99457) and chronic care management (99491).

 Finally, effective January 1, 2019, MACs will accept the new informational HCPCS modifier G0 in association with the Place of Service (POS) code 02, which notates the use of telehealth services to remotely monitor and evaluate potential acute stroke patients.
-Many health systems are taking advantage of this new reimbursement incentive to evaluate acute stroke patients by setting up telehealth programs.
+Many health systems are taking advantage of this new reimbursement incentive to evaluate acute stroke patients by setting up telehealth programmes.
 Telehealth started as a way to reach people in remote areas but has evolved to be a convenient and cost-effective way to receive healthcare in a number of settings (inpatient intensive care, outpatient primary care and pediatrics, chronic disease management, behavioral and mental health, and outpatient specialty care, including dermatology, ophthalmology and obstetrics).